LLP or LLC Which Is Better: Everything You Need to Know

 If a partner of an LLP is personally sued, his shares in the partnership cannot be taken in the suit, which is not the case in a corporation.

 If you need help with understanding which is better: LLP or LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.